PACE-challenge/pacechallenge.org/2025/ds.md

 - F. V. Fomin, D. Kratsch, and G. J. Woeginger.
 Exact (exponential) algorithms for the dominating set problem.
 - B. Randerath and I. Schiermeyer.
 Exact algorithms for minimum dominating set.
 - F. V. Fomin, F. Grandoni, D. Kratsch.
 Measure and conquer: Domination – a case study.
+- D. S. Johnson.
+Approximation algorithms for combinatorial problems.
+- L. Lovász.
+On the ratio of optimal integral and fractional covers.
+- B. S. Baker.
+Approximation algorithms for NP-complete problems on planar graphs.
+- N. Bansal and S. W. Umboh.
+Tight approximation bounds for dominating set on graphs of bounded arboricity.
+- J. Alber, M. R. Fellows, and R. Niedermeier.
+Polynomial-time data reduction for Dominating Set.
+- G. Philip, V. Raman, and S. Sikdar.
+Polynomial kernels for Dominating Set in graphs of bounded degeneracy and beyond.